 Social VR has completely changed my life for the better.
 As a spoonie who is stuck at home most of the time due to limitations imposed by my eyesight and frequently debilitating symptoms, I used to isolate a lot.
 It was hard to get out and socialize with others (even before this wretched pandemic struck).
 I’m VERY introverted, so I got by alright, but it still weighed negatively on my mental health from time to time.
 Loneliness rears its ugly head for everyone eventually.
 Now, with the discovery of social VR, I have easy access to a social hub any time I feel the need to hang out with people.
 Transporting myself to a virtual café is as easy as strapping into my headset and pressing a few buttons, and the immersive feel of the experience is enough to sate my hunger for socialization.
 I even host my own weekly support group for invisible illnesses / disabilities every Sunday at 7pm EST. It’s been going strong for about 10 months now, and the people who regularly attend the meetups feel like my extended virtual family.
 I look forward to our gathering each week, and I would love to invite you to join us as well, with or without a VR headset!
 As long as you have a computer, you can access it.
 I’ve got a page here with all the details.

-After a year of satisfaction embedding myself in the tight-knit community of social VR enthusiasts, I decided to upgrade to the new Oculus Quest 2 headset, which is lighter, more advanced, and somehow cheaper than the original Quest, which I have since given to my partner (NOTE: I am NOT sponsored by Oculus, nor am I affiliated with them in any way).
+After a year of satisfaction embedding myself in the tight-knit community of social VR enthusiasts, I decided to upgrade to the new Oculus Quest 2 headset, which is lighter, more advanced, and somehow cheaper than the original Quest.
 Since the release of the Quest 2, the amount of content available in the Oculus store has EXPLODED.
 New games and experiences are being released all the time, and with the now increased accessibility to VR for most consumers (thanks to the more affordable price point), new users are flooding into the once sparsely populated venues I’ve called home for the last year.
 I think this is WONDERFUL, and I am ecstatic to see the VR community flourishing.

 With the increased interest in VR, it’s becoming more mainstream.
 Shortly after discovering its possibilities, I’ve been a vocal advocate for VR as a way for the chronically ill, disabled, or otherwise homebound to connect with others and enrich their lives from the comfort of their own homes.
 I’ve been a recurring guest on a podcast where I’ve been adamantly advocating for VR as a therapeutic outlet for spoonies everywhere, and I continue to push for awareness whenever I can.